aistiak/daily-learn/kubernetes/readme.md

 __service__ is a static component that can work as a load balancer

-> the smallest entity in kubernetes is a pod , but we dont interact with pods directly rather we use ___Deployment___
+> the smallest entity in kubernetes is a pod , but we don't interact with pods directly rather we use ___Deployment___

 > its not a good practice to write databases in Deployments , for database we should use a component called ___StatefulSet___ (working with stateful set is tedious )